 What do you do when you get the urge to text that cute guy or girl you're kind of into, but you have no legitimate reason to start a conversation?
 You could use a cheesy pick-up line like everyone else, but you don't want to come across as cliché.
-And you likely won't get anywhere with a mere "hey” or "wyd?" message.
-The goal is to send a text that gets the conversation going and ensures you exchange more than a few words back and forth.
-One of these five conversation-starting texts to send your crush could be just what you need, whether you're not sure what TF to talk about or you think you don't have anything at all to say.
-Sometimes a gentle nudge in the right direction is all a person requires to start opening up.
+And you already know a “hey” or a “wyd?” probably won’t get you very far.
+If your goal is to come up with conversation-starting texts to send your crush that’ll grab their attention and get them so excited to chat, you’ve come to the right place.
+Sometimes, all it really takes for the object of your affections to open up is a gentle nudge in the right direction.

 "If you know a little background info about your crush and you've spoken before, bring up something you remember from your last conversation to show you were actively listening, like a band or movie you both like.
 It's a great way to pick up right where you left off," says Smith.
 By reminding your crush of your last interaction, you're expressing your interest while also piquing theirs.
-If you recently talked about your shared love of horror films or indie music, you can send them a related movie or song suggestion.
+For example, if you recently talked about your shared love of sci-fi films or indie music, you can send them a relevant movie or song suggestion.

-One last piece of advice?
+And remember: Ultimately, you want to chat with someone who wants to chat with you, period.
+That’s why it’s so important to just be genuine.
 "Try not to get too caught up in your own head when it comes to conversing with a crush.
-Just being yourself is always the best approach," says Smith.
+Just being yourself is always the best approach," advises Smith.
 "And remember, if it doesn’t go exactly as planned, don’t sweat it.
-Eighty-five percent of singles are more than willing to give things a second chance after a less than stellar first convo."
+85% percent of singles are more than willing to give things a second chance after a less than stellar first convo."